Lunar CATALYST: Initiative overview

 Lunar CATALYST is operated under the Advanced Exploration Systems Division of NASA's Human Exploration and Operations Mission Directorate.
-The three companies Astrobotic Technology, Masten Space Systems and Moon Express are being offered SAA but will not receiving any funds.
+The three companies: Astrobotic Technology, Masten Space Systems and Moon Express are being offered SAA but will not be receiving any funds.
 They will negotiate with the space agency for a partnership to exchange technical expertise and help promote the private space sector.

 On November 1, 2016 NASA issued a Request for Information (RFI) about possible small lunar surface payloads that can be delivered to the Moon's surface in the 2017-2020 time-frame using U.S. commercial lunar cargo transportation service providers.
 Of particular interest were payloads that address NASA's strategic objectives including filling one or more of NASA's lunar exploration Strategic Knowledge Gaps (SKGs).

 On May 1, 2017 NASA issued an additional RFI to obtain more Information for Lunar landing services in the decade starting 2018.
 Responses to be within 30 days.
-NASA's Science Mission Directorate (SMD) was considering using commercial launches able to fulfil its objectives by sending experiments, instruments, or other payloads to the lunar surface.
+NASA's Science Mission Directorate (SMD) was considering using commercial launches able to fulfill its objectives by sending experiments, instruments, or other payloads to the lunar surface.
 Detailed information was issued as a business opportunity.

 As of November 2017 NASA reports that during the first 3 years the CATALYST partners, working with NASA engineers, have advanced their lander and mission designs through end-to-end mission simulations and subsystems tests, as well as engine hot-fire tests and tethered flight demonstrations.
 All 3 companies have incorporated NASA's Core Flight System software into their machines.

 As of May 2018 NASA has issued a Request for Proposals for Commercial Lunar Payload Services (CLPS) to deliver payloads to the Moon.
 NASA several contracts for CLPS services will be awarded during the next decade.
 Missions to the lunar surface expected to begin in 2019.

 As well as the small Lunar CATALYST landers, NASA hopes to develop two medium-sized lunar landers under a project called Lunar Surface Transportation Capability.
 At least one of which has a payload of 1,100 pound (500 kilogram).